nag9s/Machine-Learning/learning/reinforcement-learning.md

 * A gazelle calf struggles to its feet minutes after being born.
 Half an hour later it is running at 20 miles per hour.
 * Teaching a dog a new trick--one cannot tell it what to do, but one can reward/punish it if it does the right/wrong thing.
 It has to figure out what it did that made it get the reward/punishment, which is known as the credit assignment problem.

 Reinforcement learning is like trial and error learning.
-The agent should discover a good

-policy from its experiences of the environment without losing too much reward along the

-way.
-Exploration is about finding more information about the environment while

-Exploitation exploits known information to maximize reward.
-For example:

-Restaurant selection: Exploitation; go to your favorite restaurant.
-Exploration; try

-a new restaurant.

-Oil drilling: Exploitation; drill at the best-known location.
-Exploration; drill at a
+The agent should discover a good policy from its experiences of the environment without losing too much reward along the way.
+Exploration is about finding more information about the environment while Exploitation exploits known information to maximize reward.
+For example: Restaurant selection: Exploitation; go to your favorite restaurant. **Exploration**; try a new restaurant.
+Oil drilling: **Exploitation**; drill at the best-known location.
+Exploration; drill at a new location.

-new location.